vippsas/vipps-ecom-api/vipps-ecom-api.md

 "sub": "c06c4afe-d9e1-4c5d-939a-177d752a0944",
 ```

-This `sub` is a link between the merchant and the user and can used to retrieve
+This `sub` is a link between the merchant and the user and can be used to retrieve
 the user's details from Vipps Login:
 [`GET:/vipps-userinfo-api/userinfo/{sub}`](https://vippsas.github.io/vipps-login-api/#/Vipps%20Log%20In%20API/userinfo)